yuval-rubin1/Amirim-Project/README.md

 # Overview

 This repository contains the implementation of an Amirim project exploring the oculomotor integrator of goldfish.
+You are welcome to read the project at the file "Amirim_Project - Yuval Rubin.pdf" in the repository.

 This project is mainly based on 3 papers:

 1. Functional dissection of circuitry in a neural integrator
    - Authors: Emre Aksay, Itsaso Olasagasti, Brett D Mensh, Robert Baker, Mark S Goldman, David W Tank